 Ever since, I’ve also been learning to deal with all the things I’m left with that don’t even seem real anymore: Intimate details about him.
 Pieces and pieces of our happy time together splashing all over the streets of London.
 Burst of memories that knocks me right over when I’m convinced I’m over the past.

-And the last words I don’t remember.
-Last words I don’t remember… Oh and the Instagram account that will always make me shiver when scrolling through it.
 All while having to bear the reality of a no label relationship that I might mean nothing to him.

 It’s just crazy to think that some word you say to someone could actually be the last word you’ll ever say to them.
-It’s crazy to realize that life can be so, so short and you might never see someone again, not EVER again in your entire lifetime, and everything you ever shared is nothing but a fading memory.
+It’s crazy to realise that life can be so, so short and you might never see someone again, not EVER again in your entire lifetime, and everything you ever shared is nothing but a fading memory.

 It’s even more crazy that some people think it’s a good idea to hold off feelings and act “chill” like nothing gets to them, like other people are really just Tinder profiles and phone numbers they can delete and replace and everything is wiped clean.

 See, how precious it is that we have a chance to cross lives with each other, to say hello and bare our souls with one another…

 There it goes — that’s my story, my almost relationship and almost lover.
 It’s been three years and on most days, I’m good now.
 I write this down so that I will not forget about him.
 And I won’t.
 Well, honestly, I’m scared I will eventually do.